hunterjackson/docs/source/voltdb.rst

 or fields, data type changes and if defaults are set.
 The Schema Registry enforces Avro schema evolution rules.
 More information can be found `here <http://docs.confluent.io/2.0.1/schema-registry/docs/api.html#compatibility>`_.

 No schema evolution is handled by the sink yet on changes in the upstream topics.
-If fields are missing in the topic which are expected in the store procedures a null value is inserted.

 Deployment Guidelines